Dog Eat Dog discography

-Dog Eat Dog is an American band formed in Bergen County, New Jersey in 1990.
+Dog Eat Dog is an American rock band formed in Bergen County, New Jersey in 1990.
 They have released five studio albums, two EPs, one live album, one compilation album, 15 singles, one video album and 12 music videos.
 In 1993, they signed to Roadrunner Records, who released their debut EP Warrant.
 One year later, Roadrunner released the band's debut studio album All Boro Kings.
 The album was a success in Europe, peaking at top 20 in three countries, with the highest position being in Belgium (Flanders) where it peaked at number 16.
 The album also peaked at number 99 in UK Albums Chart, as well as number 7 in UK Rock & Metal chart.
 The album was certified gold in Netherlands in 2000, for selling 40,000 copies.
 The lead single "No Fronts" would peak at number 9 on the UK Album chart, as well as number 1 in UK Rock & Metal singles, staying on that position for three weeks.
 After a successful tour promoting the album, the band recorded their sophomore album, Play Games.
 The album displayed a change in sound from their previous material, but it was still a success in Europe, peaking at top 20 in four countries, with the highest position being in Austria and Belgium (Flanders), where it peaked at number 12.
 It also peaked at number 40 in the UK Albums chart, as well as peaking at number 5 on the UK Rock & Metal chart.
 The lead single "Isms" peaked at number 19 in Finland, as well as number 3 in UK Rock & Metal.

 In 1999, Roadrunner released the band's third album, Amped.
 The album was released exclusively in Europe and was a commercial failure in comparison to previous two albums.
 It peaked at number 42 in Germany.
 The lead single "Expect The Unexpected" peaked at number 94 in UK Albums Chart.
 Due to disappointment with the label for not supporting the album, as well as it not being it released in their home country, the band left Roadrunner Records.

 In 2001, Roadrunner released a compilation album titled In The Dog House: The Best And The Rest.
 The album was released without the band's input.
 Roadrunner would also release a video album titled Live At Dynamo in 2005.
 The album was recorded at the Dynamo Open Air festival in 1995.
 In 2006, Nuclear Blast Records and Wanted Records released the band's fourth album, titled Walk With Me.

 In 2017, Metalville Records released the band's second EP, titled "Brand New Breed".
 In 2019, Metalville Records released the band's first live album, titled "All Boro Kings Live".
 In 2023, Metalville Records released Free Radicals, the band's fifth album.